gonjavi/RailsFlickrApi/README.md

-# README
+# Rails API

 This project is a simple kittens API built with rails, working with RESTful controller that renders data.
-It is possible to test the app on the browser as a  normal website, and to test as Api you should use the IRB in the console, we will give some testing explanations below.
+It is possible to test the app on the browser as a  normal website, and to test as API you should use the IRB in the console, we will give some testing explanations below.

 ## Built With